indian7p/onesearch-emc/README.md

   "YT_API_KEY": "YOUR YOUTUBE API KEY"
 }
 ```
-A YouTube API key is not required if `ENABLE_MUSIC` is false.
+A YouTube API key is not required if `ENABLE_MUSIC` is false or if you are not using 1!crawl with YouTube.

 ## Links